 Review your Bank/Overdraft/Loan

 When was the last time you looked at your Bank and the support they provide?
-Are the borrowing facilities the best value or are there other options?
+Are the borrowing facilities the best value, are there other options?
 With the “credit crunch” over, banks are competing for customers, there are a number of new challenger banks on the market looking for trade.
 Alternatively, why not consider helping your retirement fund with a loan from your pension fund to your company.

 Action – Do some internet research re business banking and best lending deals.

-We are sure there are a number of other matters that can be looked at in any business, but the above are common ones we come across and are quick easy fixes if you spend the time to pick them up.
+I am sure there are a number of other matters that can be looked at in any business, but the above are common ones we come across and are quick easy fixes if you spend the time to pick them up.